Burningstone91/smart-home-setup/README.md

 ```

 ## Setup AppDaemon - Automation Engine
 [AppDaemon](https://appdaemon.readthedocs.io/en/latest/) can be used to write Home Automation apps for Home Assistant in Python.
 It's an alternative to Home Assistant's inbuilt automations.
 You can create more complicated automations and reuse the same code for multiple apps.
-The official AppDaemon documentation provides a [detailed explanation](https://appdaemon.readthedocs.io/en/latest/APPGUIDE.html) on how to create your first app
+The official AppDaemon documentation provides a [detailed explanation](https://appdaemon.readthedocs.io/en/latest/APPGUIDE.html) on how to create your first app.

+Now to the setup.
 First create a long-lived access token for authentication with Home Assistant.

 In Home Assistant on the sidebar click on the username in the bottom left corner.
 In the section "Long-Lived Access Tokens", click on "Create Token", give it a meaningful and save the token somewhere.